 “I’ll go back to the hospital and ask them for a copy”, we prefer the original, Oh OK I’ll ask for the originals I’m sure they won’t mind giving me those now they’ve seen them”.

 I drive to the hospital, the hospital here is excellent and the staff are very attentive, however when I popped my head into the administration office things went downhill quickly, but its not the ladies fault so I keep smiling.
 My S1 form had been sent off to Malta and they don’t keep any copies so I’ll have to wait for about a week for it to make its way to me.
 But what happens if it gets lost in their “system” well I have absolutely no idea!
-So after trying very hard to persuade the lady to help me out and even my erratic behavior and sob story didn’t work, I thanked her for her help (do that whatever the case) and I then made my way back to the Ministry.
+So after trying very hard to persuade the lady to help me out and even my erratic behaviour and sob story didn’t work, I thanked her for her help (do that whatever the case) and I then made my way back to the Ministry.
 Maybe they would take pity on me.
 No chance.

 Oh!”Dearie me” I said smiling like a Cheshire cat.
 Thank you for your help I guess I’ll just have to wait and see what happens.
 But if you see me begging on the street corner because I’ve no money remember me, I said to her.
 Dead silence, no response apart from that “sweet” smile again.
 Well at least this helps me demonstrate to you how important it is to keep as many documents as possible and bring them with you.
 Now I thought I was being clever when I set out for Gozo I scanned everything into my external Seagate hard drive and guess what, it stopped working!
 After long periods of live online chat this was the final message